sal55/langs/Compilers/MCompiler.md

 ASM (MASM)    MASM format assembly for ml64.exe

-(OBJ          No longer an option.
-OBJ format can still be generated via any of ASM formats, then assembling.)

 RUN           Not an output, the program is run immediately in memory without generating any executable file.
 This allows M to be used
               like a scripting language, running programs directly from source code.

-(PCL          A dump of the IL as textual source code.
-This is debug option only and is only used during development.)

-(C            Low-level linear C source code generated from PCL IL.
-This is only available from v7, and only from the specially
-              configured MC7.EXE version.)

 MA            A single-file amalgamation of all source and support files needed to build a program.
               It can be directly built by MM to make for a tidy way of distributing and building M applications from source.